vsouza/awesome-ios/README.md

  * [ComponentKit](http://componentkit.org/) - A React-Inspired View Framework for iOS, by Facebook.
  * [Eureka](https://github.com/xmartlabs/Eureka) - Elegant iOS form builder in pure Swift. :large_orange_diamond:
  * [PMTween](https://github.com/poetmountain/PMTween) - An elegant and flexible tweening library for iOS.
- * [MZTimerLabel](https://github.com/mineschan/MZTimerLabel) - A handy class for iOS to use UILabel as a countdown timer or stopwatch just like in Apple Clock App.
  * [WobbleView](https://github.com/inFullMobile/WobbleView) - WobbleView is an implementation of a recently popular wobble effect for any view in your app.
 It can be used to easily add dynamics to user interactions and transitions. :large_orange_diamond:
  * [CBZSplashView](https://github.com/callumboddy/CBZSplashView) - Twitter style Splash Screen View.
 Grows to reveal the Initial view behind.
  * [RKNotificationHub](https://github.com/cwRichardKim/RKNotificationHub) - Make any UIView a full fledged notification center.